Yuba City Tree Accident Lawyer

 - Internal injuries to the upper thorax.

 The severity of injury will depend upon many different factors.
-Obviously, if someone is struck by a major tree limb weighing hundreds of pounds or an entire collapsed tree that may weigh tons, a variety of serious injuries may result.
-But even a small branch weighing only pounds can cause serious, even life-threatening injuries when falling twenty or thirty feet onto someone's head.What Goes into Proving Negligence?
+Obviously, if someone is struck by a significant tree limb weighing hundreds of pounds or an entire collapsed tree that may weigh tons, a variety of serious injuries may result.
+But even a tiny branch weighing only pounds can cause serious, even life-threatening injuries when falling twenty or thirty feet onto someone's head.What Goes into Proving Negligence?

 - If a limb that fell should have been removed due to its condition and/or being in a place where it was likely to fall on someone.